maroontress/StyleChecker/doc/rules/TypeClassParameter.md

 ## Summary

-Replace the parameter of methods or local functions with a type parameter if possible.
+Replace a `System.Type` parameter in a method or local function with a generic type parameter when all arguments passed to it are `typeof(…)` expressions.

 ## Default severity